The article is a collection of most frequently asked questions about Windows Communication Foundation covering the beginner level.

 What is a WCF Binding?
-How many different types of bindings available in WCF?
+How Many Different Types of Bindings are Available in WCF?

-Bindings in WCF actually defines that how to communicate with the service.
-Binding specifies that what communication protocol as well as encoding method will be used.
+Bindings in WCF actually define how to communicate with the service.
+Binding specifies what communication protocol as well as encoding method will be used.
 Optionally, binding can specify other important factors like transactions, reliable sessions and security.

 Another WCF Tutorial gives more detailed understanding of Binding concept in WCF.